spotinst/help/src/docs/ocean/tools-and-integrations/openshift/create-cluster-v4x.md

 ## Prerequisites

-- OpenShift is installed and configured on AWS or GCP
+- OpenShift is installed and configured on AWS, Azure, or GCP
 - At least one worker node is up and running

 ## Get Started